8ta4/blog/drafts/Hacker News Guidelines.md

+My recent post kept getting filtered out.
+So, here's what I'm doing: I post a link to the Hacker News guidelines first, and then I add my original post as a comment.

+Here's what my original post said:

+Looking for a Service to Automatically Publish Email Correspondence

 Is there a service that can automatically publish my emails with customer service, hiding all the personal info?

 Here's what I need: